-Instead of taking the scenic drive to the Eastern Sierra, you now have the opportunity to fly into Bishop Airport, also known as the Eastern Sierra Regional Airport via San Francisco, and Denver.
-Each of these routes operates daily through winter giving you access to world-class bouldering, climbing, skiing, and even golf at the Bishop Country Club and fishing on the Owens River.
+Instead of taking the scenic drive to the Eastern Sierra, you now have the opportunity to fly into Bishop Airport, also known as the Bishop/Mammoth Airport (BIH) via San Francisco, and Denver, starting December 14th.
+Each of these routes operates daily through winter giving you access to world-class bouldering, climbing, skiing, trail run, bike, ski and year-round fishing.

 Why Fly Into Bishop Airport

 As anyone that’s skied Mammoth Mountain can tell you, it receives A LOT of snow.
-Nearly 600 inches of the white stuff and while Mammoth Airport is closer to the resort, over the years there’s been a higher likelihood of cancellations due to weather.
-Flying into Bishop allows you to get here more reliably and consistently due to the micro-climate that exists in the Owens Valley.
+Nearly 600 inches of the white stuff and while Mammoth Airport is closer to the resort, the Bishop Airport has allows you to arrive with more reliable and consistent schedules due to the micro-climate that exists in the Owens Valley. 🌞

 What To Know

-To get from the Bishop Airport to Mammoth Lakes, there will be multiple ground transportation options to choose from.
+To get from the Bishop Airport to Mammoth Lakes, there will be multiple ground transportation options to choose from that REQUIRE reservations.
 For those staying in Bishop, we recommend renting a car or using Eastern Sierra Transit.